apache/flink/docs/content/docs/dev/table/concepts/determinism.md

 #### Non-Deterministic Back Read Of Source Connector
 For Flink SQL, the determinism provided is limited to the computation only, because it does not store user data itself (here it is necessary to distinguish between the managed internal state in streaming mode and the user data itself), so the Source connector's implementation that cannot provide deterministic back read will bring non-determinism of the input data, which may produce non-deterministic results.
-Common examples are inconsistent data for multiple reads from a same offset, or requests for data that no longer exists because of the retention time, e.g., the requested data beyond the configured ttl of Kafka topic.
+Common examples are inconsistent data for multiple reads from a same offset, or requests for data that no longer exists because of the retention time(e.g., the requested data beyond the configured ttl of Kafka topic).

 #### Query Based On Processing Time
 Unlike event time, processing time is based on the machine's local time, and this processing does not provide determinism.
 Related operations that rely on the time attribute include [Window Aggregation]({{< ref "docs/dev/table/sql/queries/window-agg" >}}), [Interval Join]({{< ref "docs/dev/table/sql/queries/joins" >}}#interval-joins), [Temporal Join]({{< ref "docs/dev/table/sql/queries/joins" >}}temporal-joins), etc.